Joe Hockey: Personal life

 Hockey met Melissa Babbage, his future wife, in 1991 at a Young Liberals state convention.
-In 1994, Hockey married Babbage, an investment banker, later head of foreign exchange and global finance at Deutsche Bank.
+On 18 December 1994, Hockey married Babbage, an investment banker, later head of foreign exchange and global finance at Deutsche Bank.
 As of 2014, the couple had three children and lived in Hunters Hill, New South Wales.
 Upon the birth of his youngest child, Hockey became the first federal Minister to take paternity leave.
 He has walked the Kokoda Track and has climbed Mount Kilimanjaro to raise funds for medical equipment.
 Hockey and his wife became owners of a 200 hectare cattle farm in Malanda, near Cairns, Queensland.
-In 2012, he lost more than 20 kg following gastric sleeve surgery.
+In 2012, he lost more than 20 kilograms following gastric sleeve surgery.

 In 2014, Hockey launched defamation proceedings against Fairfax Media over an article published in its newspapers, The Sydney Morning Herald, The Age and The Canberra Times, titled Treasurer for sale, which he said falsely implied that he accepted bribes paid to influence his decisions and that he corruptly sold privileged access to a select group of Liberal Party donors.
 A trial was held to determine whether the allegations were defensible in March 2015 in the NSW Supreme Court before Justice Richard White, where Hockey argued that false allegations of the nature contained in the article, and the conduct of Fairfax during the proceedings, evidenced a malicious intent to smear his otherwise good reputation and consequently would justify the award of aggravated damages.
 Hockey was represented by Bruce McClintock SC.
 Fairfax was defended by Dr Matt Collins QC.
 In June 2015, the judge partially ruled in favour of Hockey, ruling that where the headline had been seen without the article, it was defamatory, and awarded Hockey $200,000 in damages.
 Fairfax was ordered to pay 15% of Hockey's court costs.

-Upon taking up the role of Ambassador to the United States, the home of the Hockeys was rented out.